giacomocavalieri/glam/tutorials/01_gleam_lists.md

 ## Recap

 Phew!
-That was quite a long tutorial so give yourself a pat in the back and enjoy the beautifully pretty printed lists.
+That was quite a long tutorial so give yourself a pat on the back and enjoy the beautifully pretty printed lists.

-We covered most of the glam API and got an understanding of how each piece can influence the pretty printing process:
+We covered most of the Glam API and got an understanding of how each piece can influence the pretty printing process:

 - `doc.from_string` to generate documents from strings
-- `doc.concat` to join together bunch of documents
+- `doc.concat` to join together a bunch of documents
 - `doc.group` and `doc.space` to allow the pretty printer to split documents
 - `doc.nest` to nest documents when the pretty printer decides to split them
-- `doc.break` to conditionally render strings depending if their group gets splitted or not
+- `doc.break` to conditionally render strings depending if their group gets split or not

 We've also used some utility methods like: